srah89/unsupervised-SEAL/README.md

 This project aims to make the training process of SEAL entirely unsupervised.
 This is done by making question generation and response grading perfomed by the model in-context, rather than using human generated questions and OpenAI grading.

+It also uses a GRPO approach to rewarding, with several different reward mechanisms, such as a reward model and a heuristic reward model appromixant.

 The original SEAL paper addressed two domains, [knowledge-incorporation](knowledge-incorporation) and few-shot learning; this project looks at only the former.